mikedesu/pygame-demos/README.md

 - Day 1 - 6/28/2019: demo1.py: A simple 4-panel color display.
 A lot of this was ripped out of a previous project template, but is organized well enough that it can be grafted onto easily.
 - Day 2 - 6/29/2019: demo2.py: Renders a randomly-colored 20x20 square that follows the mouse cursor.
 When clicked, cycles thru other random-colors.
     - *9:12pm*: I have an idea that I'm gonna add onto this right now!
 Will blog when done...
+    - *10:35pm*: Squares of different sizes and colors will spawn on the right and move left on the screen.
+The player can collide with them.
+If the player's color matches the enemy square color, you get points.
+If not, you lose points.